 We are Listening.

-In 2019, we had the pleasure of meeting with over 1500 educators, principals, clinicians, administrators, school psychologists, SLPs, OTs and PTs in 5 countries and 20 US and Canadian Cities.
+This year, we had the pleasure of meeting with over 1500 educators, principals, clinicians, administrators, school psychologists, SLPs, OTs and PTs in 5 countries and 20 US and Canadian Cities.
 Your feedback about The Kinetic Classroom and Musical Thinking programming has been meaningful.
 We have been listening carefully.

 What we learned from you was transformative.